 All members of the Kyle of Sutherland Angling Association (KoSAA) are required to acquaint themselves with, and adhere to, these rules, which supersede all earlier versions.

 In common with other fisheries KoSAA supports and upholds a policy of conservation.
 It is essential that all members of KoSAA should adhere to both the letter and the spirit of this policy.

 Membership cards must be carried at all times when fishing.

-The fishing season is from 1 June to 30 September inclusive.
+The fishing season for salmon and sea trout on the Kyle of Sutherland is from 1 June to 30 September inclusive.

 Fishing on The Kyle is by rod and line using fly or spinning methods only.
 The use of bait, including worm, prawn or any fish-based products, is strictly prohibited with the exception that worm may be used below Bonar Road Bridge.
 The use of treble hooks is forbidden, including when spinning.

 All of the Kyle with the exception of the designated spinning and worming areas at Bonar Bridge is ‘fly only’.
 Details of the designated spinning and worming areas are shown on the accompanying maps.
 It is the member’s responsibility to acquaint him or herself with these areas.

 No fish taken from KoSAA waters may be sold or offered for sale.

 All salmon and grilse caught must be released.

 All sea trout 50 cm and longer, as measured from the nose to the fork of the tail, must be returned